We need all the help we can get to solve the seven daily puzzles at The Festival, so Andy Stephens looks at what the data tells us for day three.

 ✅ ACE OF SPADES

-Ace Of Spades most be among the most improved jumpers in training.
+Ace Of Spades must be among the most improved jumpers in training.
 Last season he was routinely getting Jump Index scores of 6.4 or lower but this term he’s had four starts and only once got lower than an 8.

 His last two leaps when pouncing from off the pace to win at Huntingdon last time were superb, gaining him individual scores of 9.1 and 9, plus gaining him five lengths.
 He didn’t surrender ground at any of the 12 flights.